sbalnojan/easy-functional-data-engineering/example_6/README.md

 - Solve "immutability of incrementally loaded data" via functional data engineering.
 - Get excited about the benefits of functional data engineering.

-[INCLUDE mini GIF of going from "what data changed?
-I have no idea to => let me quickly check yesterdays data, => ]

 ## Let's get started

 0. Open up a new codespace.